Shaikimran-6670/C-PROGRAM-FILES/CONTROL STATEMENTS.md

                 return 0;
 }

-## 19.C PROGRAM TO FIND THE SUM OF DIGITS OF A NUMBER USING A WHILE LOOP
+## 19.C PROGRAM TO FIND THE SUM OF DIGITS OF A NUMBER USING A WHILE LOOP.
 ```c
 #include<stdio.h>
 int main()